 The estimated useful lives used to compute depreciation and amortization are as follows:

 The fair value of trade name/trademarks are estimated and compared to the carrying value.
 The Company estimates the fair value of trademarks using the relief-from-royalty method, which requires assumptions related to projected sales from its annual long-range plan; assumed royalty rates that could be payable if the Company did not own the trademarks; and a discount rate.
 Certain of the Company’s trade name/trademarks have been determined to have a definite-lived life and are being amortized on a straight-line basis over estimated useful lives of 10 years.
-The amortization expense of these definite-lived intangibles is included in depreciation and amortization in the Company’s consolidated and combined statements of operations and comprehensive loss.
+The amortization expense of these definite-lived intangibles is included in depreciation and amortization in the Company’s condensed consolidated and combined statements of operations and comprehensive income (loss).
 Certain of the Company’s trade name/trademarks have been classified as indefinite-lived intangible assets and are not amortized, but instead are reviewed for impairment at least annually or more frequently if indicators of impairment exist.

 Long-lived assets, such as property and equipment, operating lease assets, and purchased intangible assets subject to depreciation and amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Some of the events or changes in circumstances that would trigger an impairment test include, but are not limited to: